Young players show promise for UMaine men’s hockey team after opening games

 Moving forward, Maine will look to improve its puck management.
 Gendron likened puck management to playing a game of 8-ball.
 Sometimes you don’t have a good shot to sink the 8 and win the game, but you need to get the cue ball in a spot that doesn’t help your opponent, either.

-Gendron expects a pair of physical games this weekend against the River Hawks, who are ranked 15th in the nation in the latest USCHO.com poll.
-UMass-Lowell has played one game, a 4-2 loss to Providence on Sunday.
+Gendron expects a pair of physical games this weekend against the River Hawks, who are ranked 15th in the USCHO.com poll.
+UMass Lowell has played one game, a 4-2 loss to Providence on Sunday.

 “They have most of their team back from last year, which was obviously a very good team.
 They have a different goalie, just like we do.
 It’s going to be a battle.
 Whenever we play them, players tend to come out of the weekend sore,” Gendron said.